Overview

 A Unified Experience

-The goal was to make the experience feel predictable and consistent.
-So when something failed, users weren’t left guessing, and we avoided unnecessary repetition unless we could explain why.
-This let us manage backend complexity without exposing it, and deliver a clearer, more coherent experience.
+This unified approach replaced fragmented flows with a single framework, improving error handling and providing more meaningful feedback during document uploads.
+The experience was designed to feel predictable and consistent, so when something failed, applicants weren’t left guessing, and we avoided unnecessary repetition unless we could explain why.
+This allowed us to manage backend complexity without exposing it, delivering a clearer, more coherent experience.

 Key Verification Screens: Check Status, SSA, School Enrollment, ITIN Doc Upload, Pending Status